 ***An inexpensive, convenient printable version of this pattern is available for purchase in my Etsy and Ravelry stores, complete with full color photo tutorials for both the Foundation Single Crochet, the Kiss Stitch, with links to supplemental videos for both, as well as a helpful stitch chart.
 Purchasing the printable version helps fund the upkeep of this website.
 Thank you for your support!

-- Approximately 22 yds / 20 m of Color Made Easy by Lion Brand, Category 5 Bulky or comparable yarn
+- Approximately 22 yds / 20 m of Color Made Easy by Lion Brand, or a comparable CYC 5 Bulky yarn

 - Crochet hook in size J / 6 mm